 EDH enriches the data with life-cycle changes as a way to enable greater auditing capabilities.
 With EDH-provided data, identifying how a resource entered a noncompliant state becomes much easier at scale.

-This article focuses on using the Event-Driven Harvesting main page in InsightCloudSec to view harvested events and reported results, located in "Cloud --> Clouds --> Event-Driven Harvesting"
+This page focuses on using the Event-Driven Harvesting main page in InsightCloudSec to view harvested events and reported results, located in "Cloud --> Clouds --> Event-Driven Harvesting".

 - For high-level information check out our Harvesting Overview